andrewacashner/hearingfaithms/chapters/chapter-3.md

 Revelation to John, "I am *alpha* and *omega*, first and last, beginning and end" (Rev. 22:13).
-"And just as no letter comes before *alpha*," Augustine preaches, nothing precedes Christ or follows after him, "for he is God"---in the villancico's terms, "the one who is before time" (l.
+"And just as no letter comes before *alpha*," Augustine preaches, nothing precedes Christ or follows after him, "for he is God."
+In the villancico's terms, "the one who is before time" (l.
 24).
 [@Augustine:Opera1555, vol. 10, 118r, In Natali Domini 2:
 "Si fides assit, aperta est ratio qua Christus nunc minor, nunc aequalis patri sacris voluminibus asseratur, sicut ipse de se dicit, Ego primus & novissimus.